E. Thayer Bigelow Associate Professor of Business Administration

 Gregory Fairchild is the E. Thayer Bigelow Associate Professor of Business Administration at the University of Virginia’s Darden School of Business.
 He teaches strategic management, entrepreneurship and ethics in Darden’s MBA and Executive Education programs.
 He has received a number of awards for teaching excellence at the Darden School.

 His research is likewise renowned, as he was recently the lead investigator studying business models and public policy issues in the field of community development finance, an initiative supported by a three-year $850,000 grant from the John D. and Catherine T. MacArthur Foundation.
-Fairchild was named one of five high impact research professors, and the sole scholar focused in entrepreneurship by the Financial Times (January 2010).
+Fairchild was named one of five high impact research professors, and the sole scholar focused in entrepreneurship by the Financial Times.
 In 2009, he received a faculty Pioneer Award presented by the Aspen Institute’s Center for Business Education for his leadership and risk taking in integrating ethical, environmental and social issues into the MBA curriculum.
-In 2011, he was the only academic named as one of "25 Virginians to watch" by Virginia Business Magazine.
-His multidisciplinary work has been cited by Inc. Magazine, The Economist, National Public Radio, New York Times and the Washington Post, among others.
+In 2011, he was the only academic named as one of "25 Virginians to watch" by Virginia Business.
+His multidisciplinary work has been cited by Inc., The Economist, NPR, New York Times and the Washington Post, among others.

 Fairchild worked in marketing positions for such industry leaders as Kraft General Foods, Procter & Gamble and Saks Fifth Avenue before embarking on his doctoral studies.
-Fairchild serves on the Virginia Retirement Service (VRS), the Commonwealth's public pension fund.
+Fairchild serves on the Virginia Retirement Service, the Commonwealth of Virginia's public pension fund.

 In the News